User documentation for the HQS Spin Mapper

 struqture_description = get_struqture_description(system)

-Best practices for HQS Spin Mapper
+Best practices for the HQS Spin Mapper

 Avoiding local extrema in the orbital optimization